Edith

 Once upon a time, the elements "ead", meaning "riches", and "gyo", meaning "war", untied to create a female name meaning "rich in war".
 That meaning made the name a perfect fit for medieval royalty.
 Medieval saints and queens, including St. Eadgyo of Wilton and Eadgyo Swan-Neck, had riches in a time when many people did not.

-Edith was one of the few Anglo-Saxon names to survive the Norman Conquest and, thus, the only Anglo-Saxon name to be popular throughout the Middle Ages.
+Edith was one of the few Anglo-Saxon names to survive the Norman Conquest and, thus, the only one to be popular throughout the Middle Ages.
 It continued to be popular until the 17th century, after which it dropped out of the English top 50.
 As of 1700, the Middle Ages were long over, so was the name Edith.

 Over a century later in 1837, Queen Victoria took the throne.
-With the Victorian Era began a new fascination for all things medieval.
-These included medieval names like Edith.
+With the Victorian Era began a new fascination for all things medieval, including names like Edith.
 It appeared in the English top 100 from 1840 through the 1930s, ranking in the top 10 from the 1880s through the 1910s.
-These several British Ediths included poet Edith Sitwell, nurse Edith Cavell, author Edith (E.) Nesbitt, and doctor Edith Pechey.
+These several British Ediths included poet Edith Sitwell (1887-1964), nurse Edith Cavell (1865-1915), author Edith (E.) Nesbitt (1858-1924), and doctor Edith Pechey (1845-1908).

-In the early 1970s, the TV sitcom "All in the Family" premiered.
-Frumpy Edith Bunker from the series signaled that the name was out of date.
-While Edith bounced between the 500s and 600s during the 1980s and 1990s, it declined sharply during the 2000s.
-It hit its all-time low at the end of that decade.
-During the time, parents who grew up watching "All in the Family" could only imagine the name on old ladies.
-Young girls with the name were also ridiculed for having an "old grandma" name.
-Edith was not an acceptable name for a little girl.
+In the early 1970s, the TV sitcom All in the Family premiered.
+Edith Bunker, the frumpy wife of Archie, signaled that her name was out of date.
+While Edith bounced between the 500s and 600s during the 1980s and 1990s, it declined sharply during the 2000s; it hit its all-time low by the end of that decade.
+During the time, parents who grew up watching All in the Family could only imagine the name on old ladies.
+Plus, young girls with the name were probably ridiculed for having an "old grandma" name.

 It all changed during the last decade, though.
-The finale for "All in the Family" occurred in 1979, meaning that parents born in the 1980s are less likely to remember Edith Bunker.
-Plus, positive pop culture associations for the name arose The PBS historical TV series "Downton Abbey" and the Illumination movie Despicable ME, both of which featured Ediths, premiered in 2010.
+The finale for All in the Family occurred in 1979, meaning that parents born in the 1980s are less likely to remember Edith Bunker.
+Plus, more positive pop culture associations for the name arose; the PBS historical TV series Downton Abbey and the Illumination movie Despicable ME, both of which featured Ediths, premiered in 2010.

-As of 2017, Edith was back in the English top 100.
-In the United States, Edith jumped from the 800s to the top 500 between 2010 and 2020.
-Edith is popular in Sweden, too.
+As of 2017, Edith is back in the English top 100.
+In the United States, Edith jumped from the 800s to the top 500 between 2010 and 2020 and is holding stable between the upper 400s and lower 500s.
+Yet, Edith is more popular in Sweden than anywhere in the English world, ranking in their top 50.

 STYLES: